urain39/WaveCC/README.md

-# Simple Charging Control for m1721
+# Wave Charging Control for m1721